 Benefits and Perks

-Workers who save for retirement get lots of help because the company offers a number of savings programs including a 403(b) plan and a company pension plan.
-For nearly all survey participants, benefits include health insurance, and most employees get dental coverage, too.
-The company also dishes out perks such as tuition reimbursement, flexible hours, life insurance, and flexible spending account (fsa).
+Employees looking to save up for old age can choose from several options including a 403(b) plan, a company pension plan, and a 401(k) plan.
+For almost all workers, benefits include health insurance, and most respondents get dental coverage, too.
+Advantages of working here also include tuition reimbursement, pension, and flexible spending account (fsa).